top of page

 Risks to Watch

-A word of caution, past analogies and patterns may not always repeat themselves; future fundamentals may no longer be supportive of markets due to a slew of factors including fiscal, monetary, geopolitical, regulatory, government policies, rising cost of capital, etc. Always expect a few pullbacks of 5-7% in stock market indexes as well as a possible 10-15% correction in any given year as part of a normal equity market.
-Past performance is no guarantee of future performance.
+A word of caution: historical analogies and patterns may not repeat.
+Future fundamentals may prove less supportive due to a range of factors, including fiscal and monetary policy, geopolitics, regulation, government actions, and a higher cost of capital.
+Investors should expect periodic pullbacks of 5–7% in equity indexes, and a 10–15% correction can occur in a normal year.
+Past performance is no guarantee of future results.

 © 2025 by Aspetuck Financial Management LLC